intellihr/graduate-engineer-react-assessment/README.md

 ### Please check all the tasks before you continue.
 There is no strict order on how you complete them.
 ### Task - Cryptocurrency Portfolio
+#### User Stories
+1. I should be able to add a transaction with the following details:
+  a.
+Which crypto-currency I bought.
+  c.
+How many units have been bought.
+  d.
+What was the price per unit in AUD at the time of the transaction.
+2. I should be able to see a list of all my transactions grouped by crypto-currency.
+It should show the following details:
+  a.
+Amount of units currently owned.
+  b.
+Total worth in AUD.
+  c.
+What percentage of my portfolio is allocated to this crypto-currency.
+3. I should be able to see my net worth.
+4. I should be able to remove a transaction.
+5. I should be able to update a transaction.

 #### Acceptance Criteria
-1. I should be able to enter the details (i.e. What currency, how much and how many) of my buys
+1. I should be able to use the portfolio to follow my crypto-currency purchases.
-2. I should be able to see a list of all my buys
-3. I should be able to see the total worths of my buys
-4. I should be able to remove my buys
-5. I should be able to update my buys
+2. The portfolio should be mobile friendly (Boostrap, Foundation, etc can be used).